yetieaterxb1/Gapp/README.md

 MongoDB conection successful.
 ```

-To open the app, simply copy/paste `localhost:8000` into your browser's URL bar.
+To open the app, copy/paste `localhost:8000` into your browser's URL bar.